 - Median Income: $88,314

 - School District: Orono – 278, Wayzata School District – 284

 - Westonka School District – 277, Minnetonka Schools

-- Parks: 15 parks – Baker Park, Noerenberg Memorial Park, Big Island Nature Area
+- Parks: 15 Parks (Includes City Parks and Three Rivers Park District Facilities) – Baker Park, Noerenberg Memorial Park, Big Island Nature Area

 - Mayor: Dennis Walsh

 - Council Member: Matt Johnson